Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Related work

-Contrastive learning losses are used to learn discriminative representations of the input data that can be used to contrast positive and negative pairs of information.
-These loss functions have made a big impact in representation learning, whether self-supervised~\cite{chen2020simple, oord2018representation, hjelm2019learning, velickovic2019deep} or supervised~\cite{radford2021learning, karpukhin2020dense}.
-Although \ac{ICR} is a supervised learning task, some of the theoretical findings about contrastive self-supervised learning can be used for supervised settings as well.
+Contrastive learning losses are used to learn discriminative representations of the input data that can be used to contrast positive and negative pairs of information in a latent space.
+These loss functions have made a big impact in representation learning, whether self-supervised~\citep{oord2018representation, chen2020simple} or supervised~\citep{radford2021learning, karpukhin2020dense}.
+Although \ac{ICR} is a supervised contrastive learning task, some of the theoretical findings about self-supervised contrastive learning apply to supervised settings as well.

-\header{Self-supervised contrastive learning} A common approach in self-supervised representation learning is to create two (matching) views of the same (or similar) data point(s) by applying different augmentations \cite{chen2020simple} or by splitting the data into parts~\cite{oord2018representation} (i.e., predicting the future).
+\header{Self-supervised contrastive learning} A common approach to learn general-purpose representations in a self-supervised manner, is to create two (matching) views of the same (or similar) data point(s) by applying different augmentations~\citep{chen2020simple} or by splitting the data into parts~\citep{oord2018representation} (i.e., predicting the future).
 The two positive views are contrasted with other negative samples in the training batch.
 The goal is to learn encoders that are invariant under these augmentations and that can discriminate between positive and negative pairs.
-How well self-supervised representations generalize to different settings, after training, is often assessed using a down-stream evaluation task, such as object classification \cite{chen2020simple} or speaker identification \cite{oord2018representation}
+How well self-supervised representations generalize to different settings, after training, is often assessed using a down-stream evaluation task, such as object classification~\citep{chen2020simple} or speaker identification~\citep{oord2018representation}.

-\header{Shortcut feature representations} \citet{robinson2021can} show that the features learned by the InfoNCE \cite{oord2018representation} loss depend on the difficulty of instance discrimination during training.
-If the instance discrimination task is easy to solve during training, the model will learn shortcut features.
-However, when the task becomes more difficult, by using hard negatives, shortcut features become less effective.